JonathanBowker/jonathanbowker.github.io/legal-apps-cloud.md

 ## Introduction
 In today's data-driven world, in-house legal departments are struggling to keep up with compliance workloads whilst facing pressure to control costs.
 In response to this, forward thinking business leaders are seeking to implement and deploy technology enabled privacy solutions to help in-house legal professionals work more effectively and create more value whilst improving experiences for all stakeholders in the supply chain, and reduce the spend on outside legal counsel.

-To help business leaders transform in-house legal departments into modern data protection and privacy law practices, Advanced Analytica offers a **No-code Legal Solutions** programme.
-The core value of this programme is to enable in-house legal teams to turn spreadsheets, workflows and knowledge into standalone self-service applications without draining IT resources or engaging external developers.
+To help business leaders transform in-house legal departments into modern data protection and privacy law practices, Advanced Analytica offers a **Digital Solutions Programme**.
+The core value of this programme is to enable in-house legal teams to engage with agile methodlogy and no-code technology to turn spreadsheets, workflows and knowledge into standalone applications without engaging IT teams or external developers.

 No-code applications can be designed, built and deployed in a matter of weeks, meaning legal teams and business leaders see the benefits of using technology faster without long term investment.
-The programme assists with   building and deploying digital solutions and making more effective use of legal resources whilst assuring the delivery of high-value services aligned with business objectives and client needs.
+The programme assists with   building and deploying digital solutions and making more effective use of legal and IT resources whilst ensuring the delivery of high-value legal services aligned with business objectives and client needs.

-## Programme - No-code Legal Solutions
+## Programme - Digital Solutions Programme
-Advanced Analytica's No-code Digital Solutions (NCDS) programme enables General Counsel to work with senior legal technologists, accredited by the Law Society of Scotland, to build and operate expert legal systems and self-help solutions.
+Advanced Analytica's Digital Solutions Programme enables General Counsel to work with senior legal technologists, accredited by the Law Society of Scotland, to build and operate expert legal systems and self-help solutions.
 The programme starts by identifying bottlenecks in existing processes with a focus on data, workflow and front-end interfaces.
-We then recommend robust database architecture and online management systems, connection and workflow configuration systems, and support the deployment and operation of your no-code applications.
+We then recommend suitable database architecture, connection and configuration systems, and support the build and operation of no-code applications.

-## Platform - LegalApps.Cloud
-The LegalApps.Cloud is a legal application management platform that exposes your portfolio of custom apps to a global audience of subscribers.
-It enbales in-house legal departments to deliver technology assured services, legal self-help solutions and securely share critical information and knowledge.
-The LegalApps.Cloud is the nexus between your legal capacity and supply chain stakeholders that exploits cutting-edge no-code technology to provide instant access to information management tools to facilate the delivery of legal self-help applications.
+### The programme focusses on 3 core competencies for delivering no-code applications:

+- **Data storage**: We use tools like Airtable and SmartSuite to store your data.
+They might look like spreadsheets, but they are powerful, browser-based databases!

+- **Workflow automation**: Make.com and Zapier platforms can automate repetitive tasks within your workflows and be integrated with your legal applications.

+- **Front-end interfaces**: Give your stakeholders and application subscribers a user-friendly interface that has role based permissions for creating, reading, updating and deleting data.

-## Portfolio - Legal Apps
+## Portfolio - Legal Apps Portfolio
 The LegalApps.Cloud is a legal application management platform that exposes your portfolio of custom apps to a global audience of subscribers.
 It enbales in-house legal departments to deliver technology assured services, legal self-help solutions and securely share critical information and knowledge.
 The LegalApps.Cloud is the nexus between your legal capacity and supply chain stakeholders that exploits cutting-edge no-code technology to provide instant access to information management tools to facilate the delivery of legal self-help applications.
 **LegalApps.Cloud**
 ### Legal Research